Frequently Asked Questions

 Yes, we are an approved civil surgeon for immigration physicals.
-The medical examination includes: 1) a physical examination by the doctor; 2) a skin test for tuberculosis (PPD); 3) a blood test (for applicants aged 15 years and older) to screen for syphilis; and 4) verification of recommended vaccines.
-A positive tuberculosis skin test requires a follow up chest x-ray screening.
-Chest x-rays are included in your immigration examination and are done in our office.
+The medical examination includes: 1) a physical examination by the doctor; 2) a blood test for tuberculosis; 3) a blood test (for applicants aged 15 years and older) to screen for syphilis and a urine test to screen for gonorrhea; 4) verification of recommended vaccines.
+A positive tuberculosis blood test requires a follow up chest x-ray screening.

 Q: What are vaccination requirements for immigration physical?